Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 <summary>monflicker - 0x19</summary>
 <br>
 <pre>
-monflicker
+monflicker battler
--
+makes "battler" flicker
+- battler is the Pokémon to flicker
 </pre>
 </details>
 <details>
 <summary>datahpupdate - 0x1A</summary>
 <br>
 <pre>
-datahpupdate
+datahpupdate battler
--
+updates the information on the "battler"'s hp bar
+- battler is the owner of the hp bar to update
 </pre>
 </details>
 <details>
 <summary>healthbarupdate - 0x1B</summary>
 <br>
 <pre>
-healthbarupdate
+healthbarupdate battler
--
+updates "battler"'s hp bar
+- battler is the battler that has the hp bar to update
 </pre>
 </details>
 <details>
 <summary>tryfaintmon - 0x1C</summary>
 <br>
 <pre>
-tryfaintmon
+tryfaintmon battler
--
+tries to faint "battler".  nothing happens if fails, the mon will slide down otherwise
+- battler is the mon to faint
 </pre>
 </details>
 <details>